BubblesTheCat/PyPong/README.md

 bouncing a ball back and forth until you mess up and the game kicks you out.
 But that's not the point, the point is to show that I can make something real using design processes, my superficial knowledge of python and a little bit of research.
+The only python library that it uses is pygame.

 # The Making Of: Please Don't Read All Of This, I Value Your Time
 For the most part, creating this was simple and the majority of issues that I faced were simple mistakes like writing X instead of Y,